NeoLuma/neoluma.github.io/README.md

-# RtLuma Project Site
+# NeoLuma Project Site
-This repository is the static site that runs [rtluma.org](http://rtluma.org).
+This repository is the static site that runs [neoluma.org](http://neoluma.org).